Templates

 Key terms: The subscription letter template sets out the price that the subscriber has agreed to pay for each shares to be issued to them and the total amount that they agree to pay.
 It also authorises a company to enter the subscriber's details into the register of members (i.e. shareholders) upon receipt of payment for the shares.

 Get it in writing: Although such an agreement is not strictly required for someone to be issued with shares in a company, it avoids any confusion over how much is being paid and how many shares are being issued in return.
-Documented the transaction avoids any potential disputes or misunderstandings in the future.
+Documenting the transaction avoids any potential disputes or misunderstandings in the future.

 When do I need to use this subscription letter template?